This topic provides a rare opportunity to talk to both of the groups I help on a daily basis: US expat entrepreneurs and non-US entrepreneurs.

 Now, of course, these days ordinary bank accounts don’t pay any interest (or pay only enough to buy a cup of coffee per year).
 But, this exemption at least shows that banking in the US doesn’t cause any US tax problems all by itself.

 Let’s turn to US citizens who live outside the US and operate a business through a non-US corporation.
-Click here for an article that explains exactly why a non-US corporation is typically the best structure in this situation.
+Click here for an article that explains exactly why a non-US corporation is often the best structure in this situation.

 First, the discussion above applies here as well.
 Whether or not your non-US corporation is subject to US tax depends on its activities in the US.
 So, you also want to avoid having your own people on the ground in the US operating your business.